theRealAph/ScopeLocals/README.md

   variable provides a way to do this: set it once, invoke a method, and somewhere deep in the call stack, call `ExtentLocal.isBound()` to see if the thread-local variable is set.
-More elaborately, you might want the extent local variable to be a recursion counter.
+More elaborately, you might want the extent-local variable to be a recursion counter.

 - *Nested transactions* — The detection of recursion would also be useful in the case of flattened
   transactions: any transaction started while a transaction is in progress becomes part of the outermost transaction.

-- *Graphics contexts* — Another example occurs in graphics, where there is a drawing context.
-  Extent local variables, because of their automatic cleanup and re-entrancy, are better suited to this than are thread-local variables.
+- *Graphics contexts* — Another example occurs in graphics, where there is a drawing context. extent-local variables, because of their automatic cleanup and re-entrancy, are better suited to this than are thread-local variables.